 Good On Page Content Distribution

 A one pager is meant to be easy to read, and however, cramming text in a poorly formatted document would defeat that purpose.
-Depending on the one-pager type, you can distribute content using columns, reasonable space between paragraphs, using parts of text in bold, subheadings or highlights, etc.
+Depending on the one-pager type, you can distribute content using columns, reasonable space between paragraphs, parts of text in bold, subheadings or highlights, etc.

 Content Standards

-Like the physical orientation, the content standards can differ according to content requirements for a one-page document.
+Like the physical orientation, the content standards can differ according to the content requirements for a one-page document.
 The below-mentioned content standards are commonly used in organizations for formal communication.
 Be it for internal communication with teams and management or to reach out to external stakeholders such as clients, shareholders, government officials, project partners, suppliers, etc.

 Logo